This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A sequence of operations within a unit of work between sync points.

 - A recoverable sequence of operations within an application process.
 At any time, an application process is a single UOW, but the life of an application process can involve many UOWs as a result of commit or rollback operations.
 In a multisite update operation, a single UOW can include several units of recovery.
-See also multisite update, remote unit of work, unit of recovery, unit of work.
+See also multisite update, remote unit of work, unit of recovery.

 - In advanced program-to-program communications, the amount of processing that is started directly or indirectly by a program on the source system.